In fact, it was really the only thing that I knew about Konya when I decided to go there, during my travel across Turkey last year.

 THE REST OF OTTOMAN KONYA

 Four mosques that I’ve mentioned are the most important Ottoman heritage in Konya.
-But you can also see many other smaller Ottoman mosques, such as the Tahir Pasha Mosque in the photo below.
-However, I had neither time nor capacity to pay attention to absolutely everything.
+You can also see many other smaller Ottoman mosques, such as the Tahir Pasha Mosque in the photo below.
+However, I couldn’t pay attention to absolutely everything.

 KONYA BAZAAR